-Liverpool's Anfield gig plans criticised
+Liverpool's Anfield gigs plan criticised

-Liverpool FC plans to stage 10 Anfield concert a year
+Liverpool FC plans to stage 10 Anfield concerts a year

 Plans by Liverpool FC to stage gigs and other events at Anfield have been criticised.